 1994 Somerset Camper

 Then I built a frame out of 3x1s and set 4×1 strips onto it.
 I bolted it with carriage bolts to the top of the utility box.
-In order for the utility box to open wide I put a hinges connecting the strip closest to the camper door.
+In order for the utility box to open wide, I put a hinge connecting the strip closest to the camper door.
 That way it flexes as I lift the deck.

 The deck top is bolted to the top of the storage box so it can be easily lifted for access.